 I read so much more in 2020 than I have in years.
-It was in part a conscious decision – I find reading (paper, not online) relaxes me much more than reading on a screen, and I’ve been setting up courses and learning so much about online business and launching A Letter From Paris since 2018, I missed the ‘old’ days when i wasn’t online all the time.
+It was in part a conscious decision – I find reading (paper) relaxes me much more than reading on a screen, and I’ve been setting up online courses and this website since 2018, I missed the ‘old’ days when i wasn’t online all the time.
 Little did I know the pandemic would hit and we’d be forced inside anyway..!

 Here’s my reading round-up for 2020.
 My top three books (in no particular order!) were Maid by Stephanie Land, The Red Leather Diary by Lily Koppel, and How To Write a Book Proposal by Michael Larsen.
-Maybe our favourite books are all about context… in 2020 I was teaching memoir, writing a memoir (based on a found manuscript), and writing a book proposal.
+Each of these books helped me with my teaching memoir, writing a memoir (based on a found manuscript), and writing a book proposal.
 Here’s the rest…

 Everything is Figureoutable by Marie Forleo